tehomic/blog/temp/dev/2023-09-03-light-of-life-v1.markdown

 <bref>Psa 33:6 KJV</bref>
 By the word of the LORD were the heavens made; and all the host of them by the breath of his mouth.

 When the bible says "the Lord created the heavens by the breath of his mouth", it might be easy to draw a conclusion that God merely spoke and by supernatural power creation immediately stood up to attention.
 That's the impression that the NLT version gives, by saying 'the Lord merely spoke'.
 But if you think and ponder about it judiciously, what is the principle word or term that the picture depends on?
 The term "the Lord created" explains the principle actor and activity.
 But there is an adverb of sorts that adds depth and backgound to the picture.
 The Hebrew word Ruach is translated to the english word breath, and either refers to a spirit or to naturally occuring wind.
-Why does Hebrew apply the same word for wind and spirit.
+Why does Hebrew apply the same word for wind and spirit?
 Because both wind and spirit animate the flesh.
 The wind moves the clouds, trees, water and dirt.
 Without wind life on earth would not exist because wind makes rain possible.
 It carries warm water vapour into the colder atmosphere creating clouds.
 Consider that the violence and power of a storm is just wind.
 The "breath of God's mouth" is a very important theology statement.
 It says the Lord God is a person, whose voice is His Word, and breath is His Spirit.
 This identifies the Trinity.
 The Father declares His Word (the Son) using His breath (the Spirit).
 But wait a second, God is spirit !?
 Breathing is required for flesh but not for Spirit.
 Ahha !
 This is a beautiful analogy that encourages mankind to connect with their maker.
 The Lord encourages mankind to believe that their image is from God.

 It's an analogy because God is spirit, He does not breath.
 He does not inhale air and exhale breath.
 It actually means that creation has an Executor, a very powerful person.
 He is the Holy Spirit.
 He does the actual work of creating, and He moves only when God's command is declared.
 Recall that Gen 1:2 says "The Spirit of God hovered over the waters".
 This means Holy Spirit was getting in position ready for the water, the Word of God, to flow.
 Like a runner with their posture set to for takeoff.
 So the idea that God spoke and immediately the earth changed from nothing into a functional planet is not valid.
 Since nothing is impossible for God, the Lord CAN create something from nothing, but that not what the bible records.